 Vitamin B12 Deficiency Symptoms

-The Development of Deficiency Symptoms
+The Emergence of Vitamin B12 Deficiency Symptom

-5 basic processes:
+5 basic functions:

 - Synthesis of DNA (cell division, blood formation)